Underwater hockey in Great Britain: Demographics

 Of the 68 British clubs associated with the BOA, 56 are English, 8 are Scottish, and 4 are Welsh.
 10 of the 68 clubs are student clubs, these clubs are associated with the universities of Aberdeen, Bangor, Edinburgh, Lancaster, Liverpool, Oxford, Sterling, Plymouth, York, and Warwick.

-National competitions
+In addition, the BOA had three associated Irish clubs.

+Competitions

-The BOA operates all major underwater hockey competitions in the UK including National Championships, Nautilus National League, Ladies National Championships, Junior National Championships, and Student Nationals.
-Other minor underwater hockey competitions also run in the UK, both operated and operated independently of the BOA.
+The BOA operates all major underwater hockey competitions in the UK including the National Championships, Nautilus, Ladies National Championships, Veterans Championship, Student Nationals, and Junior Nationals.
+Other competitions also run throughout the year.

-In the UK, the major of club competitions are mixed-sex.
+In the UK, the majority of club competitions are mixed-sex.

+Competitions are usually held at the John Charles Centre for Sport in Leeds or Ponds Forge in Sheffield.

 National Championship

+The national championships are a multi round tournament beginning with qualifiers after new year and the finals in late spring or early summer.
 The winners of the BOA national championships are:

 Nautilus Competition

-The Nautilus competition is an annual national mini-league tournament held in the summer.
-Its current venue is Ponds Forge in Sheffield.
+The Nautilus competition is an annual national mini-league tournament held in the autumn.
+The results of which determin the seeding for the national championship qualifiers.
 Winners are:

 Ladies Championship

-The winners of the ladies only national championship are:
+The ladies only national championship is usually held in late winter or early spring.
+Winners are:

 Veterans Championship

-In 2018, the BOA launched the veterans championship for player over 50, winners of the competition are:
+From 2018 to 2022, the BOA held the veterans championship for player over 50, winners of the competition are:

 Student Nationals

 British underwater hockey student national were formalised as a BOA event for the first time in 2020.
-Previous events were informally organised by participating universities.
-The first formal BOA student nationals was to be held at the The Alan Higgs Centre in Coventry.
+Previous events were informally organised by participating universities, with one university hosting.
+The first formal BOA student nationals was to be held at The Alan Higgs Centre in Coventry before being cancelled due to the COVID-19 pandemic.
 Subsequent events have been held at John Charles Centre for Sport in Leeds.
-Winning university are:
+Winning universities are:

+Alumni Nationals

+In 2025, an alumni competition was started for graduate teams.

+Junior Nationals

+Junior nations is currently split into various age categories.
+Winners of the competitions are:

+4s

+In 2024, the BOA started an 4s tournament to be held in the winter (W) and summer (S) of each year.
+Winners of the competitions are:

+Restart

+A special one-off post COVID-19 restart tournament took place in August 2021 and was won by Southsea.

+Other competitions

+Outside of the above tournaments, which are organised by the BOA and form the BOA calendar, a number of other underwater hockey competitions occur in Great Britain on a more local or invitational level.
+These include, but are not limited to: